-Tessa is a filmmaker and drama director from New Zealand.
-Tessa attended the New York Film Academy in 1994 making her first short film Barbara Ann and Travis.
+After leaving school at 16, Tessa applied for a job advertised in a job centre for a set runner in a production company.
+Two years later she attended the New York Film Academy making her first short film Barbara Ann and Travis.
 On her return to New Zealand she set up her own production company at aged 22, where she wrote and directed another two short films, The Collector and Group Therapy.
 Both films screened in competition internationally including Clermont Ferrand and the British Short Film Festival.

 Tessa was the youngest director to helm the iconic New Zealand serial drama Shortland Street, Directing over 30 episodes of the multi camera serial drama.

 A move to the UK brought opportunities to direct serial drama and children's drama.